AdamP2000/CV/README.md

 #### Charterhouse School (September 2014 - May 2019)

 -	IB Diploma: 35 points in Higher Level Maths, Economics, Spanish and Standard level English, French and Chemistry
--	2 GCSE’s: A*
--	iGCSE: 6A* 1A
--	English Literature Certificate: Distinction
 -	Peter Attenborough All-Rounder Scholarship